cyberbotics/webots/docs/wiki_flu.md

 In addition, **the object's axis system of Webots is now FLU** (_x-**F**orward, y-**L**eft, z-**U**p_).
 All the protos and worlds included in the Webots package have been converted according to these conventions.

 If you open a world in the version 2022a, a backward compatibility algorithm will rotate it for you.
 However, you may see that some parts are turned upside down!
 This wiki will explain to you how to convert your protos and worlds.
-Try first method 1 or/and 2, and if it is not working, method 3.

 ## World conversion